 The headphone’s left side reveals a detachable mini-XLR and terminates in your standard 3.5mm jack.
 The headphone comes with 2 cables: one coiled and one straight.

-It’s important to note that nearly all websites advertise AKG headphones by the Volt for whatever reason (105dB/V), but this tends to confuse people because they end up thinking it’s very sensitive when it’s not.
+It’s important to note that nearly all websites advertise AKG headphones by the Volt for whatever reason (105dB/V), but this tends to confuse people because they end up thinking it’s very sensitive (and thereby efficient) when it’s not.
 What is Sensitivity in Headphones?
 [Explained]

 One thing I noticed in Terminator 2 that I had never heard before was the subtlety of the music in the background.
 There are a lot of tense moments in the film with more complex musical scores than you would think; especially with a headphone like the K712.